FabianOkucai/ToDoList/README.md

 2. Navigate to the `backend` directory.
 3. Make sure you have java installed.
 4. Update your `application.properties` file which will be under the path `backend/src/main/resources/application.properties`  with the correct database credentials.
-5. Run `mvn spring-boot:run` to start the backend server.
+5. Run `mvn spring-boot:run` to start the backend server using Maven or if you are using intellJ start the project using the Starter.

 ### Frontend (ReactJS)
 1. Navigate to the `frontend` directory.